The Simagic Alpha Evo wheel bases are arguably one of the most exciting direct drive lineups to hit the market in quite some time.

 A new benchmark for performance-to-price ratio in direct drive technology, held back only by PC-only compatibility.

 The Alpha Evo bases deliver force feedback quality that outperforms their price category.
-All three models feature custom-designed 5-pole servo motors with low inertia characteristics, resulting in subtle but noticeably better responsiveness than previous Alpha bases and competitors at similar price points.
-The reduced torque ripple and cogging effects, provides a smooth, refined driving experience with excellent track surface and suspension detail.
+Across the range, Simagic’s custom-designed 5-pole servo motors with low-inertia characteristics result in subtle but noticeable gains in responsiveness over the previous Alpha bases, as well as strong performance against competitors at higher price points.
+Reduced torque ripple and cogging further contribute to a smooth, refined driving experience with excellent track surface detail and clear suspension and weight transfer feedback.

 Build Quality: 8/10